Bubbling limits of non collapsing polarized K3 surfaces: Preliminaries

 Then for any triple $\bm{\kappa} \in H^2(Y; \R)^3$ satisfying the condition (\ref{cond:generality condition}), there exists a unique hyperk\"ahler structure $(g_{\bm{\kappa}}, I_{\bm{\kappa}}, J_{\bm{\kappa}}, K_{\bm{\kappa}})$ on $Y$ such that $(Y,g_{\bm{\kappa}},I_{\bm{\kappa}}, J_{\bm{\kappa}}, K_{\bm{\kappa}})$ is an ALE hyperk\"ahler gravitational instanton and the triple $ ([\omega_{I_{\bm{\kappa}}}], [\omega_{J_{\bm{\kappa}}}], [\omega_{K_{\bm{\kappa}}}])$ is equal to the given $\bm{\kappa}$. \end{thm}

-\begin{thm} Any ALE hyperk\"ahler gravitational instanton is diffeomorphic to the minimal resolution of $\C^2/\Gamma$ for some $\Gamma \subset \mathrm{SL}(2;\C)$ and the triple of cohomology classes of its K\"ahler forms satisfies the condition (\ref{cond:generality condition}) (under the diffeomorphism). \end{thm}
+\begin{thm} Let $(Y,g,I,J,K)$ be an ALE hyperk\"ahler gravitational instanton of type $\Gamma$.
+Then $Y$ is diffeomorphic to the minimal resolution of $\C^2/\Gamma$ and the triple of cohomology classes of its K\"ahler forms $([\omega_I], [\omega_J], [\omega_K])$ satisfies the condition (\ref{cond:generality condition}) (under the diffeomorphism). \end{thm}